Progestogen-only pill (mini pill)

 Risk of blood clots/Venous Thromboembolism (VTE)

-Developing a blood clot in the veins of the legs, lungs or other parts of the body is a rare occurrence.
-It can develop whether or not you are taking the pill but the risk is higher in pill-users than in non-users.
+Developing a blood clot in the veins of the legs, lungs, or other parts of the body is a rare occurrence.
+It can develop whether or not you are taking the pill but the risk is higher in pill-users than in non-users and increases if you have had a previous history of a blood clot.
 The risk with the POP is lower than in users of pills that also contain oestrogens (combined oral contraceptives).

 The patient information leaflet has more information about this.
 Contact your GP or NHS 111 immediately if you notice possible signs of a blood clot.